In hindsight, it was always evident that visiting the Cameroonian rainforest at the height of rainy season would present a unique set of problems.

 In order to preserve this area of natural beauty this has to change.
 The government of Cameroon needs to act now to cancel this project, and implement safeguards and participatory land use planning to prevent more of Africa’s vital and beautiful forests from being destroyed.

-Take Action: Tell the CEO of Herakles to cancel his palm oil plans
+Take Action: Tell Herakles to cancel their palm oil plans